12 tiny worlds

 So what does that mean?

 I think the answer I have come up with is history doesn't matter except for when it really does.
+That natural selection largely is going to drive evolution to a certain set of outcomes.

-But sometimes history is going to lead it down a different path and there's going to be something radically different.
+But sometimes history is going to lead it down a different path, and there's going to be something radically different.

-In some ways, this reminded me of the experiment itself, because it's also full of a lot of historical accidents, right?
+In some ways, this reminded me of the experiment itself.
+Because it's also full of a lot of historical accidents, right?

 Some feel like they didn't necessarily change the outcome, like Richard dismissing that first cloudy flask as contaminated.